In The New Review The Observer 03.04.16 Q&A

 From time to time people ask about the difference between Bouffon and Dark Clown.
 I was electrified when I first saw Philippe Gaulier leading a class on Bouffon.
 He walked amongst the course participants, their bodies made strange with hoods and stuffed clothing belted into place and huddled in to a choric clump.
 Philippe stood there tickling the tops of their heads to help them relax their surface tension and find the requisite sweetness which would allow them to thrust metaphorical daggers into the 'beautiful people' watching them.

-I realise in retrospect my character, Muriel from 1984 show 'Hiroshima Mon Amour'* had aspects of the Bouffon about her, but not completely so - she was too kind hearted to skewer her audience, instead the statements she made at the end of the piece were more a kind of tough love - she had an ardent message to impart, a wake-up call rather than a shaming.
+I realise in retrospect my character, Muriel from 1984 show 'Hiroshima Mon Amour'* had aspects of the Bouffon about her, but she was mainly too kind-hearted to skewer her audience.
+The statements she made at the end of the piece were a kind of tough love - she had an ardent message to impart, a wake-up call rather than a shaming.

 This site nicely articulates Bouffon, quoting Lecoq: “The difference between the clown and the bouffon is that while the clown is alone, the bouffon is part of a gang; while we make fun of the clown, the bouffon makes fun of us.
 At the heart of the bouffon is mockery pushed to the point of parody.
 Bouffons amuse themselves by reproducing the life of man in their own way, through games and pranks.
 The parody isn’t directly offensive with regard to the public; there is no deliberate intention to mock—the relation is of a different order.
 Bouffons come from elsewhere.”